LeaFranz/cont-del-microservices/README.md

 ### Static code analysis

 Sonar cloud was integrated for the static code analysis.
+Arguments were added in a separate properties file.

 ```yml
   sonarcloud: